 I am a forgetful person.
-I seem to have a hard time holding many thoughts in my head at once and thus many just slip out the back door when I need them most.
-As a result I’m a big believer in checklists.
+I seem to have a hard time holding many thoughts in my head at once and thus many just slips out the back door when I need them most.
+As a result, I’m a big believer in checklists.
 They are perfect for activities you do often, which have discrete steps, all of which need to be consistently adhered to for success.

 For anyone who travels in an RV, the events most benefiting from a checklist are: getting everything ready for departure and setting things up when you arrive.
 In both situations there are many small activities that need to be performed and many of them can be critical to a safe journey.
 Even folks who have been doing this for years can forget something important and you can bet if you are new it will happen often.